-Over the past five years, the seminary has enrolled, on the average, 26 students per year in the three-year residential M.Div. program.
-Currently in 2012, there are 61 students in the M.Div. program and 14 additional students in the one- and two-year residential programs.
-The Advanced Degrees Program students (summer term) number 61.
-This year, students come to Sewanee from 34 dioceses in the United States—as far away as Montana and Washington state—and internationally from the Diocese of Central Tanganyika.
-For information about students, please contact Mary Turner, registrar, by email at firstname.lastname@example.org, or by phone at 931.598.1342.
+Currently the seminary has 80 students enrolled in the residential programs.
+Over the past three years, the seminary has enrolled, on the average, 24 students per year in the three-year residential M.Div. program.
+The Advanced Degrees Program students (summer term) number 70.
+Students come to Sewanee from dioceses across the United States—as far away as Hawaii and Washington state—and internationally from the Diocese of Central Liberia, Tanganyika, Malaiw, and Bermuda.
+For information about students, please contact Sandra Brock, registrar, by email at firstname.lastname@example.org, or by phone at 931.598.1342.

-The School of Theology is actively engaged with the students to assist them in finding emplyment upon graduation.
+The School of Theology is actively engaged with the students to assist them in finding employment upon graduation.
 According to a survey by the CPG Research Group, Church Pension Fund, on Episcopal seminaries in January 2012, School of Theology alumni/ae have the highest rate of employment, 88%, after five years after graduation.
-The 2012 M.Div. class had a 100% placement as of July 1, 2012.
+Since 2012, 100% of those graduates seeking placement have found employment within three months of graduation.

 The School of Theology of the University of the South offers generous financial aid to supplement seminary students’ own resources and the financial support of the parishes and dioceses that send them.
 The majority of our students graduate with little to no theological education debt.